WXGopher/gopher-notes/random_dev_tricks.md

 4. Specify TeX compiler in your document, add `!TEX TS-program = lualatex`.
 This directive is understood by most TeX IDEs.
 More TeX directives see [here](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding);

-5. Working with vtk file format, check [this](https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf) out
+5. Working with vtk file format, check [this](https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf) out;

 6. Setup `cron` on WSL: